 We returned to our hotel mid to late afternoon & went up to sit by the beautiful pool, have a snack and maybe a drink.
-Since we had sampled so much local foods that day we decided that maybe we should try a recommended remedy to protect against any parisites we potentially picked up……a shot of tequila!
-I drink, but don’t particularly care for the taste of alcohol, so I was apprehensive a bit.
-We order a single shot of their best tequila, limes and salt.
-It wasn’t to bad, I actually kind of enjoyed it, but then again I love salt and limes.
+Since we had sampled so many local foods that day we decided that maybe we should try a recommended remedy to protect against any parasites we potentially picked up……a shot of tequila!
+I drink but don’t particularly care for the taste of alcohol, so I was apprehensive a bit.
+We order a single shot of their best tequila, limes, and salt.
+It wasn’t too bad, I actually kind of enjoyed it, but then again I love salt and limes.

 Bangkok is a big city, like most.
-Congested with cars, motorbikes and people.
-I’m not a city person, but definetly would recommend a couple of nights to just look around.
+Congested with cars, motorbikes, and people.
+I’m not a city person but definitely would recommend a couple of nights to just look around.
 Always felt safe there, people were very friendly and helpful.

 Day 4 Travel to Chaing Mai

 We generally leave travel days open.
 That gives us time to make our journey, get checked in to the next hotel and settled at our next hotel, relax and have dinner.